 - Which postbacks to send to the partner

-- This is also where you enter your login credentials to the partner's platform, if Singular needs them in order to connect to the partner.
+- This is also where you enter your login credentials to the partner's platform, if Singular needs them to connect to the partner.
 This varies from partner to partner.

 For more details, see Configuring Settings and Postbacks below.

 Some partners are ad networks, ad agencies, etc. You configure attribution settings for these partners, and then you create tracking links that incorporate the partners' custom macros.
 You can also have Singular send these partners information about attributed installs, fraud decisions, etc. in the form of automated postbacks.